nelsonfigueroa/jackboxtv-room-finder/README.md

 ## Included Files

-- `main.go` - the actual script
+- `main.go` - the actual script.
-- `room_codes.txt` - textfile with all possible room code permutations.
-Used by `main.go`.
+- `roomcodes.go` - contains an array with all possible room code permutations.
+Used in `main.go`.

 ## Running

 You'll need Go installed.
-Then run:
+Then, in a terminal, run:

 ```
-go run main.go
+go run .
 ```

 Your terminal will fill up with open rooms along with the room code and game being played: